 After sealing up a crack I’ve usually added a skin of sealant to really shore up the repair.
-Washing machine engineers use a special flexible and heat resistant sealant called Debor washing machine sealant.
+Washing machine engineers use a special flexible and heat resistant sealant called Debor washing machine sealant (as used by the trade).
 Rough up the surroundings with sandpaper and apply a large patch.

 Repairing a hole in the drum

 If there is a hole in the drum then clearly something different needs to be tried.
 It’s probably best to write the machine off unless it’s a very small hole.
 This forum article shows a few useful tips – Repair Hole In Washing Machine Outer Drum

 A comment added below has asked about repairing an outer drum where one of the plastic motor brackets has broken.
 This has caused the motor coming loose and throwing off the drive belt.
 If you look at the photo he supplied it looks like a very difficult repair to carry out successfully.

 My first concern is how has this actually broken off?
 It’s not something that should really happen.
 Maybe there was a flaw in the mould somewhere?
 Anyway, the missing piece is still available.
 So the first option that springs to mind is to try and stick it back on.
 However, I’m not sure there is any adhesive available that is strong enough for the job.
 It would certainly need to be very strong because during spin the motor is constantly trying to move.
 Also there will be quite heavy forces at work during spin when the outer drum is bouncing around from side to side.
 As the motor is attached to the bottom of the outer drum you can imagine quite a lot of force will be trying to break the motor free.